 What If Your Partner Refuses to Attend Marriage Counseling Sessions?

 While it may be more challenging to resolve relationship issues when you are the only one willing to go to therapy, this should not stop you from going by yourself.
 At a minimum, individual relationship counseling can help you learn more about your reactions and behavior in the relationship to make sure the same patterns don’t cause repeated problems in the future.

 Relationship counseling can help you learn the skills and tools necessary to improve any relationship, including how to communicate openly, rationally discuss differences, and mutually solve problems.

-Please don’t hesitate to contact me at (650) 947-4044, or by e-mail at email@example.com, with any questions you have or to schedule a free consultation.
-I look forward to speaking with you and helping however I may!
+Please don’t hesitate to contact me at (650) 947-4044 or by e-mail at email@example.com with any questions you have or to schedule a free consultation.
+I look forward to speaking with you and helping however I can!